-Many times there are no symptoms of this type of injury.
+Many times, there are no symptoms of this type of injury.
 This makes it hard to diagnose.
-If the injury is severe, you
+If the injury is severe, you may have:

-An angiogram or arteriogram is an x-ray or scan of your arteries.
-Contrast dye will be used to make the arteries easier to see.
-Blood will be taken for testing.
-Other scans may be done such as a CT scan, MRI or an ultrasound.
+You may have an x-ray or scan of your arteries called an angiogram or arteriogram.
+You will need contrast dye to make the arteries easier to see.
+You will have blood tests or other scans such as a CT scan, MRI or an ultrasound.

 The health care team watches for any effects on the nerves such as loss of movement or feeling.

 We often need to prevent blood clots with this type of injury.
-Aspirin, heparin and warfarin (Coumadin®) are the names of common medicines used.
+Aspirin, heparin and warfarin (Coumadin®) are common medicines used.
 These medicines prevent your blood from clotting and blocking off a blood vessel.
 Heparin can be given as a shot, or through the IV.
 Aspirin and warfarin are taken as a pill.
-Frequent blood tests may be needed when these medicines are used, to insure that your blood stays in a safe range.
+You may need frequent blood tests when using these medicines, to ensure that your blood stays in a safe range.

 You may have surgery to repair your injured blood vessels if needed.

 If the vessel is fully blocked, surgery is not an option.
 Your health care team will manage your symptoms.

 After you leave the hospital, you will follow-up with your doctor for further testing to decide if you need more treatment.
 You will likely keep taking blood thinners.
 You may still need frequent blood tests to be sure you are getting the proper amount.
 You may have another scan in a few months to look at your arteries again.

 Blood thinners may increase bleeding.
 Minor symptoms of this are: bruises, bloody nose, and blood in your spit.
 Dangerous type of bleeding can occur around your brain, or in your gut, or kidneys.
 You may have tests to see if you have bleeding inside your body that cannot be seen.